Espresso-Aficionados/website/recommendations/midrange-machines.md

 - Included tamper is a cheap nylon scoop/tamp combo; more forgivable at its price point, though.
 - Lacks the signature Quick Mill pulsor (a noise reducing attachment for vibration pumps)
 - Cup clearance is poor.
 - The stock shower screen seems to hang onto a lot of coffee grounds, so it's worth spending $20 on the IMS precision (RA200IM) screen solely for ease of cleaning.

+#### ECM Puristika ($1549 US)
+*In short:* Chic, tiny, single-boiler, <u>espresso only</u> machine.

+**The Good:**
+- PID control of boiler temperature, shot timer, eco mode.
+- Adjustable OPV on front of machine - 7.5 to 13+ bar.
+- Quick heatup- ~15 minutes.
+- External water tank
+- E61, so flow control is possible.
+- Incredibly small, similar to the Olympia Cremina.
+- ECM build quality.

+**The Not So Good:**
+- Single Boiler, Single Use.
+It makes espresso.
+Nothing else.
+No steam, no hot water tap/valve.

 ## Not Recommended:
  Compared to the above options, these machines are generally too expensive for the features and functionality they offer.
 If you get a good deal on one used, then it may be worth considering.

-### Profitec Pro 500 or almost any PID HX machine
+#### Profitec Pro 500 or almost any PID HX machine

 *In Short:* Most PID heat exchanger machines from the likes of Quick Mill, ECM, Rocket, and so on are similar to this one.
 A PID on the steam boiler of a heat exchanger is kind of a gimmick - it offers basically no more control than a pressurestat and still relies on getting the thermosiphon tuning correct and/or flushing the group.